Zolikon/minesweeper/README.md

 # Minesweeper

-_Note:_ this project is part fun, part learning python.
-I made some not-exactly-best-practice choices just to get a better understanding of the language.

 ### About the game
 Standard Minesweeper game with full functionality (the way I remembered them)
 Find the mines with the help of showing the number of neighboring mines.